Using concrete floor leveling compound

 When the latex concrete caulk or mortar mix on the concrete has dried, it is time to apply the concrete primer.
 Stir the primer well before using it to ensure it stays on the cement.

 The primer is applied with a paintbrush or roller.
-If you have a large area, a roller will do the job in a shorter amount of time and it will be easier on your back.
+If you have a large area, a roller will do the job in less time and be easier on your back.
 Read the manufacturer’s directions to know how long the primer needs to dry before proceeding.

 Attach a mixer hook up to your drill.
 Read the directions for the proportions of the self-leveling adhesive compound and water to use.

-Pour a little bit of water into the adhesive and mix with the drill attachment.
-Do not pour all the water in at once.
+Pour some water into the adhesive and mix with the drill attachment.
+Only pour some of the water in at a time.
 The amount of water needed is different with every bag.
 It also depends on the amount of humidity in the air.

 You need to mix it for a few minutes and let it sit for a few more minutes.
-It will feel thicker after a while, but when you mix it once more quickly it should have all the needed properties now.
+It will feel thicker after a while, but when you combine it once more quickly, it should have all the needed properties now.
 Check the bag instructions as I’m giving notes on general memory.

-NOTE: Check your product so you’re not using fast curing self-leveling compound.
-These are not for beginners to use as they must be mixed and spread fast.
+NOTE: Check your product to avoid using a curing self-leveling compound.
+These are not for beginners as they must be mixed and spread fast.

 When the self-leveling adhesive compound is the right consistency, pour the floor-leveling compound over the concrete.
-Try to pour the mixture evenly and in straight lines across your concrete floor.
-Don’t dally in this step because you don’t want the compound to be set up before you finish.
+Pour the mixture evenly and in straight lines across your concrete floor.
+Don’t dally in this step because you don’t want the compound set up before you finish.

-You usually don’t have to spread it out too much because gravity will cause the compound to flow and fill in uneven areas.
-You can maneuver it and smooth it by using a concrete trowel or rake.
+You usually don’t have to spread it out too much because gravity will cause the compound to flow and fill uneven areas.
+You can maneuver and smooth it using a concrete trowel or rake.

-If you’re doing the whole floor it’s good to level those extreme unlevel spots first.
-Then you let it cure and depending on the curing time, do the floor the next day.
-It all depends on the properties of the self-leveling compound, and how thick it can level.
+If you’re doing the whole floor, leveling those extreme unlevel spots first is good.
+Then you let it cure, and, depending on the curing time, do the floor the next day.
+It all depends on the properties of the self-leveling compound and how thick it can level.

-If you feel like the size of the area is something you can handle and the product label says it can level that much, you can also do it in one go.
-It can be a little more challenging though.
+If the area size is something you can handle and the product label says it can level that much, you can also do it in one go.
+It can be a little more challenging, though.

 All that’s left now is to wait for the floor to harden and cure.
-This takes several days and it is very important that no one or nothing walks on the surface until it is completely dry.
+This takes several days, and no one or nothing must walk on the surface until it is scorched.
 Consult the label directions for the length of time you have to wait.
 After the time is up, the floor is ready to be used.

 Conclusion